-My research interests are broadly interdisciplinary, centering on large river deltas.
-I study how climate, river & marine processes, and environmental governance interact to shape deltaic floodplains, coasts, and nearshore environments.
+My work is broadly interdisciplinary, centering on large river deltas.
+I study interactions between climate, river & marine processes, and human decision making, and how these collectively shape floodplains, coasts, and nearshore environments.

 Beyond human timescales, I am interested in the fate of river-borne material once it enters the ocean, and how particulate transfer across the land-sea boundary changes in space and time.